Below are questions we're asked regularly. Feel free to look through them and if we haven't answered yours, ask us here.

 - Capital efficiency and scalability

-- Strong network effects and embedded virality
+- Strong network effects and product led growth

 - Multiple potential paths to exit